Steve McIntosh: Professional life

-In 1990 McIntosh became vice president of Earth Wise, Inc. In 1991 Earth Wise was acquired by the Celestial Seasonings tea company, and McIntosh served as general counsel.
-In 1995 he founded Now & Zen, Inc., a boutique alarm clock company serving as CEO until 2012, when he turned over the business to his wife, and they closed its retail store to focus on online sales.
+In 1990 McIntosh became vice president of Earth Wise, Inc. In 1991 Earth Wise was acquired by the Celestial Seasonings tea company, and McIntosh was general counsel.
+In 1995 he founded Now & Zen, Inc., a boutique alarm clock company and was CEO until 2012, when he turned over the business to his wife, and they closed its retail store to focus on online sales.
 All Now & Zen products were conceived and designed by McIntosh.

 Integral theory

 In the late 1990s McIntosh became interested in the integral theory.
-In 2000 he joined Ken Wilber's Integral Institute, where he served as a member in consortiums on Integral Art and Integral Business.
+In 2000 he joined Ken Wilber's Integral Institute, where he worked as a member in consortiums on Integral Art and Integral Business.
 He left the Integral Institute in 2002.

 In 2007 Parragon published McIntosh's book: Integral Consciousness and the Future of Evolution: How the Integral Worldview Is Transforming Politics, Culture and Spirituality.
 In 2012 Select Books published his book, Evolution's Purpose: An Integral Interpretation of the Scientific Story of Our Origins.
 In 2015 Quest Books published McIntosh's book on spiritual experience: The Presence of the Infinite: The Spiritual Experience of Beauty, Truth, and Goodness.
 He has been interviewed by New Dimensions Radio, and the Institute of Noetic Sciences and online at Beyond Awakening, The Daily Evolver, and What Is Enlightenment?
 Magazine.

 In 2012, McIntosh partnered with integral authors and former EnlightenNext editors, Carter Phipps and Elizabeth Debold, and University of Colorado philosopher Michael E. Zimmerman, to found The Institute for Cultural Evolution (ICE).
 In 2015, The National Journal wrote an article about the Institute for Cultural Evolution, and they wrote an article about a summit they held, Future Right Summit, An Unconventional Summit on the Future of the Right.
 McIntosh has written numerous articles on politics.